chanshiyucx/blog/polyglot/english/writing/005-interview-simulation.md

 This experience taught me that clear documentation is a great tool for communication.

+### Job Scope

+> Can you describe a time when you had to take initiative on a project or problem that wasn't clearly defined in your job scope?
+How did you approach it?

+At Toyou Feiji Electronics, I redesigned our centralized storage platform and collaborated with the backend team to standardize new APIs.

+A key challenge was that no one had a clearly understanding about Redfish compliance.
+So I researched the Redfish standards, created documentation to guide the team, mapped old APIs to requirements.
+This wasn't in my job scope, but I saw it as essential for project success.

+As a result, the APIs refactoring was successful, I also refactored over 100 interfaces.
+It was a excellent full-stack learning experience.

+So, I'm comfortable taking on tasks beyond my job scope.
+And I think dive into different job scope can be beneficial for personal growth as you can learn new skills and knowledge.

+### Learning Knowledge

+> How do you stay current with rapidly evolving web technologies?
+And how would you approach learning domain-specific knowledge about solar inverters and energy storage systems?

+I stay current with web technologies by multiple approaches: I follow tech blogs like JavaScript Weekly, contribute to open-source projects which keeps me hands-on with new technologies, and my GitHub projects force me to stay updated with community trends.

+For domain-specific knowledge, I'd start with the company's documentation and industry standards, then actively learn from colleagues and hands-on project work.

 ## Questions

 > Do you have any questions for us?